yandex-cloud/docs/en/compute/operations/instance-groups/create-fixed-group.md

 - {{ TF }}

-   If you don't have {{ TF }}, [install it and configure the {{ yandex-cloud }} provider](../../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).
+   If you do not have {{ TF }}, [install it and configure the {{ yandex-cloud }} provider](../../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).

-   1. In the configuration file, describe the parameters of resources that you want to create:
+   1. In the configuration file, describe the parameters of the resources you want to create:

       ```
       resource "yandex_iam_service_account" "ig-sa" {